Midwifery (B.Sc.)

 What career prospects do I have after completing my studies?

-As a midwife, you are responsible for providing comprehensive health care for people during pregnancy, childbirth, the postpartum period and breastfeeding.
-In doing so, midwives work closely with members of other health care professions and medicine.
-Midwifery-specific health care is provided in different care settings: in midwifery practices and birth centres, in clinics of different levels of care, in gynaecological practices and also home settings.
+As a midwife, you are responsible for providing comprehensive healthcare to people during pregnancy, childbirth, the postpartum period, and breastfeeding.
+Midwives work closely with other healthcare professionals and doctors.
+Midwife-specific healthcare is provided in various settings: in midwifery practices and birthing centers, in clinics offering different levels of care, in gynecological practices, and also in home environments.

-In addition, you can be active in professional politics in professional associations or work as academic staff at universities and participate in midwifery research and teaching.
+You can obtain further qualifications with a focus on psychosocial or educational activities and work as a family midwife or practice instructor.
+In addition, you can become involved in professional politics in professional associations or work as academic staff at universities and participate in midwifery research and teaching.